erinmwalter/CS210Portfolio/README.md

 CS210Portfolio

-This folder contains my three CS 210 projects.
+This folder contains my three CS 210 projects, primarily in C++, with one project having both C++ and Python.

 CLOCK APP:
 - The goal of this project was to be able to write a C++ program to display a 12 and 24 hour clock to the screen and allow the user to add hours, minutes,